 - Don’t go out alone; tell someone about trip plans and expected return time.

 - Before heading out, inquire about conditions and known hazards with local experts.

-Know the proper rescue techniques
+Know the proper rescue techniques.

 Anyone on the ice, including the victim and rescuer, should avoid standing up until they are far away from the broken ice.
 As soon as possible, get the victim into dry clothing and treat them for hypothermia.

-Now have some fun!
+Hopefully, soon we can have some fun!

-Enjoy the ice safety tips for a safer true north experience!
+Enjoy the ice safety tips for a safer true North experience!